symdec/image_flashcards/README.md

-# Image Flashcards Builder
+# Image Flashcards Engine

-Graphical memory flashcards engine, building from a directory containing images.
+Simple graphical memory flashcards engine, quickly building flashcards only from a directory of named images.

 The flashcards have image on one side and text (the image name) on the other.